eikehmueller/ma32070/lectures/Exercises.md

 \end{aligned}
 $$

-* How many operations are required to reduce this to an upper triangular system if the procedure in the lecture is followed, but the zeros are taken into account?
+* How many operations are required to reduce this to an upper triangular system and modify the right hand side vector $\boldsymbol{b}$ accordingly if the procedure in the lecture is followed, but the zeros are taken into account?
 * What is the structure of the resulting upper triangular system?
 * How many operations are required to solve this system?
-* What is the computational complexity for solving the linear system $A\boldsymbol{u}=\boldsymbol{b}$ is $A$ is a triangular matrix?
+* What is the computational complexity for solving the linear system $A\boldsymbol{u}=\boldsymbol{b}$ is $A$ if a triangular matrix?

 ## Practicalities
 * Write down your solution and save it as a `.pdf` file `solution.pdf`.
 You do not have to typeset your solution and can also submit scans of handwritten workings, provided they are legible.